 I’m not going to give any of examples here because adding these extra sections creates so many variations.
 You’re as well taking apart some songs you love and trying to work out how these principles apply to them.

-(Download a nifty printable version here.)
+[ Download a printable version ]

 Pretty neat, huh?
 If kind of complicated.
 That’s because perfect versions of this form doesn’t really exist except in textbooks.
 You’ll notice that most of the real-life examples above come with a host of qualifications about how they’re different from the pure theory.
 That’s because theory comes from practice, not the other way round.
 Not every song is going to fit the cookie-cutter mold, because songs aren’t made with molds.